 79. “I would like to see what the pros “see and think” during an exchange.
 Example: I hit a hard ball to the forehand corner of my opponent and I start to come in.
 Often I would at where my ball is landing and then see my opponents coming in my field of vision just in time to hit the ball on the run.

-Last summer I was pass down the line like that and I realised that had no clue about what was coming.
-If I had watched my opponent earlier, I would have seen that he was running parallel to the line and not coming in slightly in diagonal.
-Running at full speed like that the probability of hitting a good crosscourt were low (at my level at least, 3.5-4.0).
+Last summer I was passed down the line like that and I realized that had no clue about what was coming.
+If I had watched my opponent earlier, I would have seen that he was running parallel to the line and not coming in slightly in a diagonal.
+Running at full speed like that the probability of hitting a good crosscourt was low (at my level at least, 3.5-4.0).

-I am sure that there is a lot of time where I’m not watching what and where I should be watching.
-I try to watch the racquet of my opponent too see pass or lob, hard shot or drop shot but there must me more to that.
-What does the pros sees?”
+I am sure that there is a lot of time when I’m not watching what and where I should be watching.
+I try to watch the racquet of my opponent too, to see pass or lob, hard shot or drop shot but there must be more to that.
+What do the pros see?”